A sustainable future

 The ‘long transition’

-All schools now need to be exploring: i) the need for and examples of more sustainable lifestyles at all levels of society; ii) the causes and impacts of climate change and procedures for mitigation and adaptation; iii) the growing energy crisis and the dilemma of peak oil; iv) the difficult cultural transition that will need to occur in the shift towards a post-carbon society [see The Long Transition and also the download The Long Transition].
-Such matters require a whole-school approach as exemplified by UNESCO’s programme Teaching and Learning for a Sustainable Future.
+All schools now need to be exploring: i) the need for and examples of more sustainable lifestyles at all levels of society; ii) the causes and impacts of climate change and procedures for mitigation and adaptation; iii) the urgent need to shift from a high carbon to a low carbon economy; iv) the difficult cultural transition that will need to occur in the shift towards a post-carbon society [LongTrans] [pdf13].
+Such matters require a whole-school approach as exemplified by UNESCO’s programme Teaching and Learning for a Sustainable Future [www.unesco.org/education/tlsf/].
 All schools have a major part to play in the face of local-global issues such as climate change, ethical consumerism, energy use and post-carbon living.
 All of these issues already have an impact on the school and local community.
 Helping pupils and students engage with them critically and creatively results in greater 'ownership' of the issues and a willingness to engage in active citizenship now and for the future.